-There are many programs that are designed to look like official ones and used for various malicious purposes.
-One way or another, most cyber criminals use them with a purpose to generate revenue in one or several ways.
-Typically, they steal personal details (including logins, passwords), use them to spread other malware (Trojans, ransomware, etc.), and perform other actions that cause victims problems related to privacy, browsing safety, finances, data loss, and so on.
+There are many programs and websites that may seem official but are actually used for various malicious purposes.
+Cyber criminals use them to generate revenue in a number of ways.
+Typically, they steal personal details (including logins, passwords), use them to proliferate other malware (Trojans, ransomware, etc.), and perform other actions that cause victims problems relating to privacy, browsing safety, finances, data loss, and so on.

 How did trojanized Tor browser infiltrate my computer?

-The best way to download files or/and programs is to use only official websites and direct download links.
-None of the other sources that we mentioned above can be trusted.
-Emails that are received from unknown/suspicious addresses, especially if they contain some attachment, should not be trusted as well.
-We advise agains opening attachments that are presented in such emails without being sure it is safe.
-Moreover, we advise to update all installed software using implemented functions or tools that are provided by official software developers.
-Other (unofficial) updaters can be used to spread malware.
-The same applies to software activations, they should not be done using unofficial ('cracking') tools.
-These tools are not legal and often lead to installation of malicious software.
-One more important thing is to have a reputable anti-virus or anti-spyware suite installed and scan the operating system with it regularly.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+The best way to download files and/or programs is to use official websites and direct download links.
+None of the other sources mentioned above can be trusted.
+Emails that are received from unknown/suspicious addresses should not be trusted, especially if they contain an attachment.
+Do not open attachments that are presented in such emails without being sure that it is safe to do so.
+Update all installed software using implemented functions or tools provided by official software developers.
+Other (unofficial) updaters can be used to proliferate malware.
+The same applies to software activation.
+Do not use unofficial ('cracking') tools - these are illegal and often lead to installation of malicious software.
+Have a reputable anti-virus or anti-spyware suite installed and scan the operating system with it regularly.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Another download page (tor-browser[.]org) of trojanized Tor browser:
+Another download page (tor-browser[.]org) of a trojanized Tor browser:

 Installer of the trojanized Tor browser: